Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 How could he not be aroused by this?

-「Haa, haa, big sis, that feels so… good!」
+"Haa, haa, big sis, that feels so… good!"

 Since he had ejaculated twice, Yuu was still far from reaching climax, but as he pounded her with big strokes and savored her inside to his heart’s content, he stroked her body all over.

 From her shapely buttocks to her slim, tight waist.
 From her splendidly curvy back, he brushed her disheveled hair away to expose her nape and stroked it.

-「Ahn, hii, hii hiin!
-I, I’m… Aaaaaaaaah!」
+"Ahn, hii, hii hiin!
+I, I’m… Aaaaaaaaah!"

 As Elena continued to passionately give her cunnilingus even while letting out a muffled gasp, Sera seemed to have finally reached her limit

-「Ahh, hii… C, cumming-!!!」
+"Ahh, hii… C, cumming-!!!"

 The moment she stretched her legs straight and arched her body back, he could see her long platinum-blonde hair sway to the back and her beautiful breasts jiggle.